Mick Mannock: Early life and education

 Edward Mannock was born on 24 May 1887 to Julia (née Sullivan) and Edward Mannock, of English, Irish and Scottish descent (married on 4 February 1883).
 Edward was the youngest of three; sister Jessie (b.
 December 1882) and Patrick (b.
 March 1886).
 Edward senior was from a wealthy family.
 His father was a newspaper editor on Fleet Street and his uncle George Mannock was a friend of the British royal family.

 According to family legend, George had taught the Prince of Wales to play billiards.
 Edward senior was a Corporal in the British Army and distinguished himself in the Anglo-Egyptian War at the Battle of Tel el-Kebir in 1882.
 The Mannocks moved to Cork, Ireland in 1887 after his father left the army, and where it has been argued Mannock was born; though this is disputed and conflicting sources give his birth place as Ballincollig in Ireland or Brighton (Preston Barracks) in England.
-(Note: Although Mannock's birthplace cannot be verified, family documents strongly suggest it was Cork where the family were living at this time.
+(Note: Although Mannock's birthplace cannot be verified, family documents suggest it was Cork where the family were living at this time.
 Mannock confused the issue by listing his birthday as 24 May 1888 when he joined the Territorial Force, casting doubt on the reliability of family sources.
 In early 1914, when Mannock applied for a passport to Turkey he stated his age as 24, when he was 26.
 When he applied to join the Royal Aero Club (RAeC) he put his birthplace down as Cork; which was affirmed by family members.
-Ira Jones complicates the issue by writing that Mannock was born in Brighton on 24 May 1887.
+Ira Jones writes that Mannock was born in Brighton on 24 May 1887.
 His father's unit, the 2nd Dragoons, were not stationed in Sussex until 1888.
 Jones' version has some acceptance.)

 In 1893, deeply in debt and exasperated with civilian life, Edward senior re-enlisted and the family moved to Meerut, India in May when Edward junior was five.
 Soon after arriving in Asia, Edward contracted malaria, narrowly avoiding death.

 The young Mannock was a keen sports fan and he enjoyed cricket and football.
 Unlike some of his contemporaries he despised game hunting, and he kept birds and rabbits.
 As he grew older he became a keen angler.
 Mannock did enjoy shooting and used an air gun in target-shooting and he was also a passionate violin player, and was skilled with a variety of other instruments.
 When the Boer War began Mannock's father was transferred to South Africa where he fought in the 5th Dragoon Guards while the family stayed in India.
 When the war was over his father sent for the family and they moved to Canterbury in England.
 Mannock's father was a drunkard and suffered from depression.
 Two months after settling in England, he abandoned his wife and children and took the family's paltry savings with him.